Hiking and a Day at the Beach in Cinque Terre, Italy

 Along this hike there were spots where there were stairs, and more stairs.
 Taking the hike from north to south is definitely more challenging.

 We made it!!!
 Not really.
-At about the halfway point between Vernazza and Corniglia, there was literally an oasis.
+At about the halfway point between Vernazza and Corniglia, there is literally an oasis.

-A shop that sold lemon slushies called Bar Il Gabbiano.
+A shop that sells lemon slushies called Bar Il Gabbiano if you’re on this hike you should definitely make a stop.

-They had other items too but their big seller was this delicious refreshing slushy drink.
-There were crates and crates outside the small shop loaded with fresh lemons.
+They have other items too but their big seller was this delicious refreshing slushy drink.
+On this day there were crates and crates outside the small shop loaded with fresh lemons.
 In that moment it was the most wonderful refreshing drink I’d ever had!

 Back to hiking.
-The town was in sight now.
-We could see Corniglia off in the distance but it was over a mile to still hike.
+The town is in sight now.
+We can see Corniglia off in the distance but it was over a mile to still hike.

-At last we reached the end!
-This was the sign at the end of the trail.
-Next we headed into town.
+At last the trail comes to an end!
+This is the sign at the end of the trail.
+Now it’s time to head into town.

 After all that hiking it was time for lunch.
 We stopped at a little cafe in Corniglia.
 After a lot of water we had a glass of wine with the specialty of the area, anchovies!
 They were in a lemon and light olive oil dressing.
 They were delicious, I promise! (and then we had a pizza!)